Simon-Kucher Case Interview Guide: Pricing, Format, and How to Prepare (2026)

 Why Simon-Kucher Cases Are Different

 Most consulting interview prep focuses on MBB-style cases: broad market entry, profitability trees, operations.
 Simon-Kucher cases are narrower in scope and deeper in pricing expertise.
-The firm's differentiation in the market is its proprietary "Pricing Universe" — a global database of pricing benchmarks, elasticities, and willingness-to-pay data across industries — and that ethos shows up in how they interview.
+The firm's differentiation is its commercial growth focus across product, price, innovation, marketing, and sales, and that ethos shows up in how they interview.

 The Simon-Kucher Interview Process